 In that case, of course, you would use chalkboard paint to cover your canvas.

 The writing on the sign could change daily, using a Bible verse, or an inspirational quote, or food description at a party or whatever else you may think of.

-I hope you enjoyed these ideas as much as I enjoyed collecting them.
+I hope you enjoyed these ideas for Christmas decorations as much as I enjoyed collecting them.

-With these simple ideas in hand, even in the busy season of motherhood, you can find time to make charming Christmas decorations!
+With these simple ideas in hand, you may find the time to create new Christmas decorations.

 If you liked this list, please share it with your friends!